-IV Therapy, also known as intravenous therapy, is the administration of delivering nutrients and hydration directly into the blood stream for immediate absorption and use by the body.
+IV Therapy, also known as intravenous therapy, is the administration of delivering nutrients and hydration directly into the bloodstream for immediate absorption and use by the body.

 IV Therapy is the fastest way to deliver nutrients throughout the body, because it bypasses the digestive system and goes directly into the organs, resulting in a 90-100% absorption rate (as opposed to only 20-50% possible orally).

-With one-third of UK workers experiencing anxiety, depression or stress (according to PwC survey), it’s not a coincidence there is a growing need for preventative and therapeutic IV vitamin clinics, that help to boost energy levels and stimulate the immune system.
+With one-third of UK workers experiencing anxiety, depression or stress (according to a PwC survey), it’s not a coincidence there is a growing need for preventative and therapeutic IV vitamin clinics, that help to boost energy levels and stimulate the immune system.

 A Brief History of IV Therapy

 IV Therapy is nothing new in the medical community, nor is it a crazy fad.
-Medical professionals first attempted injecting medications into veins in the 1600s, but due to poor hygiene, the practise was abandoned.
+Medical professionals first attempted injecting medications into veins in the 1600s, but due to poor hygiene, the practice was abandoned.

 By World War I, IV Therapy became a lifesaving treatment, but it wasn’t until the 1960s, when Dr John Myers developed a world-famous cocktail of vitamins and minerals, the intravenous vitamin therapy we know today began to really take shape.